emildekeyser/distributed-applications/exercises/data-types/02-tuples/01-creation/assignment.md

 Elixir has different, somewhat simpler (but also more limited) constructs.

 One of these is the tuple.
-You can compare it to an array: it can contain an arbitrary number of elements, which you can access efficiently.
+You can compare it to an array: it can contain an arbitrary number of elements which you can access efficiently.

 `{ 1, 2, 3 }` is a tuple of three long, containing the elements `1`, `2` and `3`.